wikimedia/mediawiki-vendor/README.md

 0. Read the [documentation] on the process for adding new libraries.
 1. Ensure you're using version 2.8.1 of composer via `composer --version`.
    Everyone using the same version means that diffs from the autoloader are minimal and so easier to validate and manually rebase.
+You can typically do this by running `composer self-update 2.8.1` (possibly with sudo).
-This is most easily done with Docker.
-For example, to run `composer update --no-dev` do:
+   If you want to avoid running untrusted code, you can use Docker; for example, to run `composer update --no-dev` do:
    ```
    docker run --rm -it -u "$(id -u):$(id -g)" -v "$PWD/.git:/src/.git:ro" -v "$PWD:/src" -w /src docker-registry.wikimedia.org/releng/composer-php74:0.3.3-s4 update --no-dev
    ```